risingBirdSong/visualizeHOFs/readme.md

 - [ ] allow the user to write their own custom function the run with a HOF

 - [ ] can the lines be animated?

+# Clean up

+- [ ] remove anim boolean as its not necessary using anim string